 How to save when renting a vehicle?

 Bring your own car seats.
-If you are travelling with children, bring your own child seats – or buy new ones while abroad if current ones are due for replacement.
+If you are traveling with children, bring your own child seats – or buy new ones while abroad if current ones are due for replacement.
 Rental companies charge about $10 on average per day per car seat, so you can either bring them with you from home or buy new ones in the country of destination.

 Bring your own GPS navigation.
-Most of the cars in the middle range offer GPS navigation with the car, but lots of models are being rented with GPS as an add-on, so it would be advisable to bring your own GPS or download navigation app on your phone.
-If you will be using your phone then hands-free holder would be a good idea:
+Most of the cars in the middle range offer GPS navigation with the car, but lots of models are being rented with GPS as an add-on, so it would be advisable to bring your own GPS or download a navigation app on your phone.
+If you will be using your phone then a hands-free holder would be a good idea:

 Pros and cons of renting a vehicle while abroad

-Freedom of movement – you don’t have to wait for a bus, train, taxi, you can leave and move anytime you want.
+Freedom of movement – you don’t have to wait for a bus, train, or taxi, you can leave and move anytime you want.
 And you can choose which way to go, so you create your own itinerary.
 You might visit some attractions that were not even on your list, but with a car available you might as well do it!

-Moving with luggage is easier – you don’t have to tow your bags and suitcases to trains, buses and metro stations, just load the car and go.
+Moving with luggage is easier – you don’t have to tow your bags and suitcases to trains, buses, and metro stations, just load the car and go.

-Additional stress in case of accident – having a car accident (even a minor one) is stressful enough and this only multiplies if you have it in a foreign country.
+Additional stress in case of an accident – having a car accident (even a minor one) is stressful enough and this only multiplies if you have it in a foreign country.

 Parking – this is a big one.
 Unless you are staying in a hotel with ample parking space, you will need to have accommodation that offers free (and secure) parking space for your rented car.
-Also, parking around city might cost extra, so every time you stop – you pay.
+Also, parking around the city might cost extra, so every time you stop – you pay.

-Above are some basic pros and cons and it will give you some clarity in what is good and what is bad about renting a car while travelling, but it is up to you to decide what is the best.
+Above are some basic pros and cons and it will give you some clarity in what is good and what is bad about renting a car while traveling, but it is up to you to decide what is the best.

-There are several items you need to consider when renting a car in general, and especially when renting a car abroad and we are listing them here not in any particular order and they should be all treated as important.
+There are several items you need to consider when renting a car in general, and especially when renting a car abroad we are listing them here not in any particular order and they should be all treated as important.

-- A valid driver’s license is a must, but In addition to this, you might need to obtain international driving permit if you are planning to rent a car abroad.
-Please check this website to obtain info on applying for international driving permit in your location:
+- A valid driver’s license is a must, but In addition to this, you might need to obtain an international driving permit if you are planning to rent a car abroad.
+Please check this website to obtain info on applying for an international driving permit in your location:

 - Rent a car that you are comfortable driving.
 If possible, go for the model you are already driving back home.
-This way, you will be quickly adjusted to driving rented vehicle.
-In case you want to rent different model, please get acquainted with all necessary car elements to have a safe and comfortable drive – adjust seats, steering wheel, double check indicators, light, gear shift, wipers, and even radio and sound system control, so you don’t have to discover these features while driving, which would be very unsafe.
+This way, you will be quickly adjusted to driving a rented vehicle.
+In case you want to rent a different model, please get acquainted with all necessary car elements to have a safe and comfortable drive – adjust seats, steering wheel, double check indicators, light, gear shift, wipers, and even radio and sound system control, so you don’t have to discover these features while driving, which would be very unsafe.

-- Inform yourself about speed limits or any specific traffic rules, both within metropolitan area and intercity.
+- Inform yourself about speed limits or any specific traffic rules, both within metropolitan areas and intercity.
 There are of course road signs to tell you this, but better be mentally prepared for new limits and rules while in a foreign country.

 - Drive safely!

-There are several pros and cons when renting vehicle while abroad and you should consider them all before deciding on renting or not.
-We hope our car rental tips are useful for you and they will come handy for your next trip.
+There are several pros and cons when renting a vehicle while abroad and you should consider them all before deciding on renting or not.
+We hope our car rental tips are useful for you and they will come in handy for your next trip.